 2. Family Mealtime Traditions - This is where we nurture hearts, bodies, minds, and relationships around the table.

 3. Family Read Aloud time - This is where parents stir the hearts, minds, and imaginations of children as parents read aloud to their families.

 4. Training up a Child in the Way They Should Go - is the road to independent work and the seedbed of character.

 - The Discipline of Habit from 0 - 8 years old and beyond.
 Walking, eating, drinking, table manners, dressing, using the toilet, hygiene, oral hygiene, making their bed, manners, picking up after themselves, gratitude, helpfulness and more.
 Leading them, guiding them, walking beside them, help them find the way.
 Habit training is not a check off list for little children.

 - Family Work 3 - 8 years old and beyond.
 This is shoulder to shoulder together, working on things that can be done together, such as meal prep, meal clean up, folding laundry, tidying rooms, gardening, cleaning a car, and more.

 - Dominion training 8- 12 years old.
-This is one on one, in the trenches, shouder to shoulder, helping them learn how to do all that you do that is not inculded in family work.
+This is one on one, in the trenches, shoulder to shoulder, helping them learn how to do all that you do that is not included in family work.

 - Transition 12-14 years old.
 Some children transition earlier and some later.
 But in transition they are learning to work alone, but also are still working with you, and gradually doing more alone.

-- Dominion 12 - 18 years old (some earlier others later).
-This is where they are sufficently trained and confident to handle a system of the household.
+- Dominion 12 - 18 years old.
+Some children transition later than others.
+This is where they are sufficiently trained and confident to handle a system of the household.

 7. Quiet Time- We all need margins and down time in our lives.
 I scheduled 90 minutes in the afternoon.